-The Pacific Northwest's fabled mountaineer, Fred Beckey, is -- partially due to his eccentric lone-wolf lifestyle and reticence to engage in self-promotion -- a virtual unknown to to the general public.
-But within certain mountain-climbing (and backpacking) circles the name "Beckey" has for over half a century been uttered in both reverential tones and scornful terms.
-He is a gifted pathfinder who revels in taking uncharted routes, specializing in first ascents (e.g. conquering previously unconquered peaks), and authoring climbing guidebooks that are considered the bibles of the genre.
-A veteran of the U.S. Army's pioneering World War II ski patrol, the 10th Mountain Division, and a member of the International Himalayan Expedition in 1955, Beckey remains an avid climber in his eighties.
-As a historian of the natural environment, most recently in his 2003 book, Range of Glaciers, as a lecturer, and as a popularizer of the wilds, he has directly increased the public's appreciation for the environment.
-The man's cranky nature and background as a roving rogue have, however, carved out a controversial reputation.
+Fabled Pacific Northwest mountaineer Fred Beckey was -- partially due to his eccentric lone-wolf lifestyle and reticence to engage in self-promotion -- a virtual unknown to to the general public.
+But within certain mountain-climbing (and backpacking) circles the name "Beckey" has for more than half a century been uttered in both reverential tones and scornful terms.
+Beckey was a gifted pathfinder who reveled in taking uncharted routes, specializing in first ascents (e.g. conquering previously unconquered peaks), and authoring climbing guidebooks that are considered the bibles of the genre.
+A veteran of the U.S. Army's pioneering World War II ski patrol, the 10th Mountain Division, and a member of the International Himalayan Expedition in 1955, Beckey remained an avid climber in his eighties.
+As a historian of the natural environment, as a lecturer, and as a popularizer of the wilds, he directly increased the public's appreciation for the environment.
+The man's cranky nature and background as a roving rogue, however, carved out a controversial reputation.

 Seattle is the home of a climbing club called The Mountaineers that was formed in 1906 and which subsequently became a model for many other similar American organizations.
 In the beginning though, members "were self-taught and generally unfamiliar with the most recent developments in climbing technique in Europe" (Skoog).
 One younger member, Wolf Bauer, became frustrated that the old-timers weren't very open to sharing their knowledge and he so he acquired some German how-to books and studied up.
 By 1933 he was skilled enough to convince the Seattle Area Council of the Boy Scouts to allow him to offer climbing instruction to their Explorer Scouts -- and prior to heading out to the wilds, he took his students to a remarkable boulder near his home in Northeast Seattle's Wedgwood neighborhood.